5 Must-Do Hikes in Nitmiluk National Park – Nitmiluk Gorge & More

 Nitmiluk National Park is where the beauty of nature and the thrill of adventure combine to create an amazing experience.
-Situated in the Northern Territory, this magnificent park boasts breathtaking landscapes, abundant wildlife, and a rich First Nation cultural heritage.
+Located near Katherine in the Northern Territory, this magnificent park is full of impressive landscapes, abundant wildlife, and a rich First Nations cultural heritage.
 It’s also home to the Jawoyn people, who continue to live and work in the area, sharing their culture with visitors and the wider community.

 Top view of a waterfall in Nitmiluk National Park